rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

   * testability, scaleability, maintainability
 * container + presenter components is a valid pattern for both
 * react-redux and mobx-react are exchangeable interfaces to React container components
-* useStrict of MobX makes state changes more obvious in a scaling app and should be best practice
+* configured enforced actions of MobX makes state changes more obvious in a scaling app and should be best practice

 {{% chapter_header "More Resources" "resources" %}}